STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications: Numerical Simulations

 \subsection{Comparison over different horizons}

-As the first experiment, we evaluated the performance of our proposed method against the SQP-based method and the MIP-based method on a specific scenario, that is, the many-target specification \eqref{multi_spec}, with varying time horizons ranging from $T=30$ to $120$.
-The results are presented in Fig.~\ref{fig:three}, which compares the computation time of the three methods in Fig.~\ref{fig:solvetime_three} and their corresponding robustness scores in Fig.~\ref{fig:robustness_three}.
-Note that in Fig.~\ref{fig:robustness_three}, the SNOPT-NLP method sometimes takes negative values as we omit the robustness constraint \eqref{eq:min_xuu1} for this method (see Remark \ref{remark:snopt}).
-The orange $ \times$ marker in Fig.~\ref{fig:solvetime_three} shows the SNOPT-NLP's failure at the corresponding time horizon, meaning that the SNOPT-NLP method is stuck to local solutions with robustness less than or equal to 0, as shown in Fig.~\ref{fig:solvetime_three}.
-The blue plots in these figures are representing the average values of 5 trials of the proposed method as these results significantly depend on the initial value of variables.
-We omit the box plot of the variance for the sake of visibility (the variance is plotted in the box plot of Fig. \ref{fig:ccp}).
-In the case of the other two methods, on the other hand, the results do not change by trial.
+In the first experiment, we compared the proposed method with the SQP-based and MIP-based methods on the many-target specification, using time horizons from~$H=30$ to~$120$.
+The results are shown in Fig.~\ref{fig:three}, which includes computation times (Fig.~\ref{fig:solvetime_three}) and robustness scores (Fig.~\ref{fig:robustness_three}).
+Note that the SNOPT-NLP method occasionally shows negative robustness values because we omit the robustness constraint~\eqref{eq:min_xuu1} for this method (see Remark~\ref{remark:snopt}).
+The orange~$ \times$ marker in Fig.~\ref{fig:solvetime_three} indicates SNOPT-NLP's failure at certain time horizons, meaning it gets stuck in local solutions with robustness less than~$0$.
+The blue plots represent the average values of five trials of the proposed method, as the results depend on initial variable values.
+We omit variance box plots for visibility (variance is shown in Fig.~\ref{fig:ccp}).
+The results of the other two methods do not change by trial.

-The computation time of the MIP-based method increases significantly as the horizon increases.
-The comparison of the two SQP-based methods shows that our proposed method was able to find satisfactory trajectories for all horizons within the given range of horizons, whereas the SQP-based method failed to find solutions on four horizons of $T=30,50,65$, and $105$ (marked by the orange $\times$).
-It is worth noting that the robustness scores of our proposed method were consistently higher than $0$, not only in the average of $5$ samples but also in each of the five samples.
-This means that our method was successful in $95$ out of $95$ ($19\times5$) experiments ($100.00$ \%).
-On the other hand, the SNOPT-NLP method succeeds in $15$ out of $19$ samples ($78.95$ \%) even though the robustness constraint \eqref{eq:min_xuu} is turned off.
+The MIP-based method's computation time increases significantly with longer horizons.
+The proposed method finds satisfactory trajectories for all horizons, while the SQP-based method fails at~$H=30, 50, 65,$ and~$105$ (marked by orange~$ \times$).
+The proposed method's robustness scores consistently exceed zero across all trials, succeeding in~$95$ out of~$95$ experiments.
+The SNOPT-NLP method succeeds in~$15$ out of~$19$ samples, even without the robustness constraint.